xephora/Threat-Remediation-Scripts/CrowdStrike/API/readme.md

 - Updated and optimized code for CSSession.
 - Handled hosts with null host ids.
 - Added filehash as a command

+### Known issues
+- Currently, CSSESSION does not work with updated version of psfalcon.
+We will investigate and resolve the problem as soon as possible.